HuddleMail/HuddleMail/README.md

 ![HuddleMail Logo](https://raw.githubusercontent.com/HuddleMail/HuddleMail/master/logo.png)

+## Overview

+HuddleMail is an encrypted group emailer designed in Ruby on Rails.
+Our service provides an elegant front end for secured registration and login.
+Once logged in, you may create email group lists where each recpient is listed with their email address and public key.
+Once the list is submitted, a public key is created for you to use when emailing to the list.

 ## Synopsis

 At the top of the file there should be a short introduction and/ or overview that explains **what** the project is.
 This description should match descriptions added for package managers (Gemspec, package.json, etc.)